EzzaJalal/information_security/h1-should-tero-wear-a-helmet.md

   AI has been used for the mark down formatting of this report.

 - **PowerPoint**
-  Powerpoint is used for making the diagrams-
+  Powerpoint is used for making the diagrams.